uroybd/JoplinScratchPad/README.md

+### Warning!
+This project is working fine and will continue to do so for sometimes I guess.
+However, **I'm not maintaining it anymore**.
+If anyone wants to maintain it, please contact me so that I can transfer the ownership.

 # Joplin Scratchpad

 A scratchpad system tray app to quickly note in Joplin from MacOS and Linux system tray.
 PRs are welcome.